ttsiodras/MandelbrotSSE/README.md

 You can then try these:

     $ src/mandelSSE
-    (Runs in autopilot in a 1024x768 window)
+    (Runs in autopilot mode, in a 1024x768 window)

     $ src/mandelSSE -m 1280 720
-    (Runs in mouse-driven mode, in a 1280x720 window) (left-click zooms-in, right-click zooms out)
+    (Runs in mouse-driven mode, in a 1280x720 window) (left-click/hold zooms-in, right-click/hold zooms out)

 Option `-h` gives you additional information about how to control the Mandelbrot zoomer: